Puzzle 31: GPU Occupancy Optimization

 • NVIDIA GPU with CUDA toolkit

-• NSight Compute from Puzzle 30
+• Nsight Compute from Puzzle 30

 ⚠️ GPU compatibility note: The default configuration uses aggressive settings that may fail on older or lower-capability GPUs:

-alias SIZE = 32 * 1024 * 1024 # 32M elements (~256MB memory per array)
+comptime SIZE = 32 * 1024 * 1024 # 32M elements (~128MB per array)

-alias THREADS_PER_BLOCK = (1024, 1) # 1024 threads per block
+comptime THREADS_PER_BLOCK = (1024, 1) # 1024 threads per block

-alias BLOCKS_PER_GRID = (SIZE // 1024, 1) # 32768 blocks
+comptime BLOCKS_PER_GRID = (SIZE // 1024, 1) # 32768 blocks

 If you encounter launch failures, reduce these values in problems/p31/p31.mojo:

-• For older GPUs (Compute Capability < 3.0): Use THREADS_PER_BLOCK = (512, 1) and SIZE = 16 * 1024 * 1024
+• For older GPUs: Use THREADS_PER_BLOCK = (512, 1) and SIZE = 16 * 1024 * 1024

 • For limited memory GPUs (< 2GB): Use SIZE = 8 * 1024 * 1024 or SIZE = 4 * 1024 * 1024